List of 40 Famous Forests in India to visit

 7. Pench National Park, Madhya Pradesh

-Pench National Park of central India is a Tiger Reserve established in 1975, located in Seoni and Chhindwara districts in Madhya Pradesh and Maharashtra state.
+Pench National Park of central India is a Tiger Reserve established in 1975, located in the Seoni and Chhindwara districts in Madhya Pradesh and Maharashtra state.
 The forest is notably known for being the setting of Rudyard Kipling’s world-famous novel The Jungle Book.
 The forest has dry and moist deciduous trees; hence, it’s mixed.

 Thus, a part of this jungle is named the Mowgli Pench Sanctuary.
 The park is named after the Pench River and has different fruit trees, medicinal trees, and plants.
 The Flora are Sal Tree, Mahua Tree, Palash Tree, Teak tree, Neem tree, etc.